 - Health care services means services provided by any health care facility.
 Some examples of health care services are medical, surgical, dental, vision, chiropractic, psychological, and pharmaceutical services.
 Person shall mean any individual, partnership, corporation or other business or other legal entity.
 (Ord.
 1773 § 1)

 - Minor shall mean any person, regardless of sex, who has not yet reached the age of eighteen (18).

-- Retail tobacco dealer shall mean any individual, partnership, corporation or other business or other legal entity selling, offering for sale, exposing for sale, or having in possession for sale, at retail, tobacco products.
+- Publicly owned building, vehicle, or office means a place or vehicle owned, leased, or rented by any state or political subdivision, or by any agency supported by appropriation of, or by contracts or grants from, funds derived from the collection of taxes.
+Retail tobacco dealer shall mean any individual, partnership, corporation or other business or other legal entity selling, offering for sale, exposing for sale, or having in possession for sale, at retail, tobacco products.
+(Ord.
+1773 § 1)